 • The menu of the organization does not have variety of food as the menu was limited.

-• Lowering of additional expense of advertisement.
+• Reducing of extra expense of ad.

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

 • Intro of appealing plans for old people and women.

 • Introduction of complimentary card of membership to use bundle of special offer to its faithful consumers.

 Structure of regional center for training especially to train local staff.